Fairfax Henry Wheelan: San Francisco Earthquake

-In the aftermath of the San Francisco Earthquake of 1906, Wheelan became a leader on the Committee of Fifty, an organization created to restore the city, and chaired its Committee for the Sick and Helpless, working closely with his nemesis Eugene Schmitz during the crisis.
+Following the 1906 San Francisco earthquake, Wheelan joined the city's emergency relief effort despite having opposed Mayor Eugene Schmitz politically before the disaster.
+As a member of the Committee of Fifty, Wheelan chaired the subcommittee on Roofing the Homeless, while Katharine "Kitty" Felton, director of Associated Charities of San Francisco, chaired relief efforts for the sick and wounded.
+Wheelan, Felton and Schmitz were also among the San Francisco relief leaders who signed an April 24, 1906 telegram to President Theodore Roosevelt concerning care for the city's homeless, sick and destitute.

+As part of the emergency response, Wheelan also helped assess the disaster's death toll.
+On April 25, 1906, the Morning Oregonian reported that he estimated the loss of life at fewer than 300, substantially below estimates then being cited by the San Francisco coroner's office.
+Wheelan continued working with Felton after the disaster, later serving on the board of Associated Charities and chairing its Municipal and Legislative Committee.
+In 1907, Wheelan and Felton helped establish a program supported by the Native Sons and Native Daughters of the Golden West to place homeless and dependent children in private family homes.

 Civic life

 Wheelan was also a creative force in San Francisco and a popular public speaker.
-He was one of the founding members of the University Club of San Francisco and served as a president from 1901 to 1903.
+He was a founding member of the University Club of San Francisco[6] and served as president from 1901 to 1903.
 He was the primary officer of the city's exclusive literary club, the Chit-Chat Club, for sixteen years, and was its leader at the time of the earthquake in 1906.
-He reported to members that their monthly meeting would continue nonetheless saying, "We see no reason why geology should be permitted to interfere with literature and the pursuit of truth."
+He reported to members that their monthly meeting would continue, nonetheless saying, "We see no reason why geology should be permitted to interfere with literature and the pursuit of truth."
 He was also a founding board member of the Archaeological Society of San Francisco in 1903 at the invitation of Phoebe Hearst, who was its first president.

-After the 1906 earthquake, Wheelan maintained his focus on homeless children and was instrumental in creating the first private orphanage funded by the Native Sons and Native Daughters of the Golden West.
-His work drew attention nationwide and placed San Francisco as a leader in private philanthropy, and in its early recognition of a major social ill.

 In recognition of Mr. Wheelan, the Native Daughters and Native Sons presented the Fairfax H. Wheelan Memorial Fountain to the City of San Francisco on March 4, 1928.
 The dedication of a children¹s drinking fountain in Jefferson Square, San Francisco, paid tribute to “the late Fairfax Henry Wheelan, originator of an effort which has resulted in those orders finding permanent homes for thousands of homeless children”.

 Wheelan died of stomach cancer in San Francisco on March 26, 1915 at the age of 58.